What types of painkillers are there?

 Painkillers are drugs that help to reduce pain.
-When we talk about painkillers we’re normally referring to a group of drugs called analgesics.
+There are many different types of pain-relieving drugs, but when we talk about painkillers we’re normally referring to a group of drugs called analgesics.
 Read more

 You can take paracetamol for mild to moderate pain, headaches and muscular pains, and to reduce a fever.
-If your pain is caused by osteoarthritis, it’s usually the first treatment recommended.
+It’s usually the first treatment recommended for osteoarthritis.
+Read more

-Compound analgesics are a combination of two different drugs in one tablet, usually including paracetamol, aspirin, codeine and dihydrocodeine.
-They're used for mild to moderate pain.
-Examples include:
+Compound analgesics contain two different drugs in one tablet, usually combining paracetamol or aspirin with codeine or dihydrocodeine.
+They're used for moderate pain.
+Read more